 Gestational diabetes care

 All gestational diabetes patients are considered high-risk pregnancy patients.
-As a result, our diabetes specialists involve obstetrics experts.
-In our one-hour diabetes education classes at Trident Medical Center, expecting mothers get a needs assessment, information on self-care and learn:
+As a result, our diabetes specialists collaborate with the obstetrics team to ensure expecting mothers receive an individualized needs assessment and training to learn self-care behaviors to decrease risk and improve the health of herself and baby.
+In our one–hour diabetes education classes at Summerville Medical Center's Maternal Fetal Medicine Clinic or at Trident Medical Center, expecting mothers get a needs assessment, information on self–care and learn:

 - What gestational diabetes is and its risk factors